pereirapy/fe_contacts/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
+- Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+- See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`

-Builds the app for production to the `build` folder.<br />
+- Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+- It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+- The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!
+- Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.